tensorflow/tfjs-models/depth-estimation/src/ar_portrait_depth/README.md

 `estimatorConfig` is an object that defines ARPortraitDepth specific configurations for `ARPortraitDepthModelConfig`:

-*   *minDepth*: The minimum depth value for the model to map to 0.
-Any smaller depth values will also get mapped to 0.

-*   *maxDepth*: The maximum depth value for the model to map to 1.
-Any larger depth values will also get mapped to 1.

 *   *segmentationModelUrl*: An optional string that specifies custom url of the segmenter model.
 This is useful for area/countries that don't have access to the model hosted on tf.hub.
 It also accepts `io.IOHandler` which can be used with
 [tfjs-react-native](https://github.com/tensorflow/tfjs/tree/master/tfjs-react-native)